yonkov/SWAPP/README.md

 The app is fully responsive.
 Without the use of any frameworks.
 Custom mobile menu toggle functionality is implemented
 ### 4. Pagination
 The app has pagination that loads more data wherever applicable (List characters page and in Single episode page)

+## Testing

+The components are unit-tested with jest and enzyme.